makersacademy/bowling-challenge/README.md

 * Run the Jasmine tests by opening ```SpecRunner.html``` in your browser.

 * Start a game by clicking the button for your first throw.

-A new game will start if you click for a throw after a game has finished.
+* Start a new game (at the end or midway through a game) by clicking the 'New Game' button

 * I have not put in guard clauses for a user entering an invalid throw (e.g. anything above ten for a a single throw or for a spare) as only valid throw buttons will be shown.

 * Things I would have like to have done but ran out of time:

 1. Refactor the code with some extraction of responsibility of the ```Game``` object which  which is very long.
 My original approach was to have two main objects: ```Game``` and ```Frame``` but this only seemed to over-complicate matters.

-2. Make the presentation of the throws and frame total more like an actual bowling scorecard.
-[Example](https://www.bowlinggenius.com/)

 ## Domain Model/Plan